TensorBFS/TensorInference.jl/paper/paper.md

 # Summary

-`TensorInference.jl` is a Julia [@bezanson2017julia] library for performing probabilistic inference in discrete graphical models.
-It leverages the recent explosion of advances in the field of tensor networks to offer high performance solutions for common inference tasks.
-These tasks include calculating: 1) the partition function or probability of evidence, 2) the marginal probability distribution over all variables given evidence, 3) the most likely assignment to all variables given evidence, and 4) the most likely assignment to the query variables after marginalizing out the remaining variables.
-The infrastructure based on tensor networks allows users to define the contraction ordering technique, which is known to have a substantial impact on the computational performance of these algorithms.
-A predefined set of state-of-the-art contraction ordering techniques are available, which include the *recursive multi-tensor contraction method* (`TreeSA`) [@kalachev2022multitensor], the *hyper-optimized tensor network contraction method* (`KaHyParBipartite`) [@gray2021hyper], the *hierarchical partitioning with dynamic slicing method* (`SABipartite`) [@pan2021simulating], and a *greedy-based memory minimization method* (`GreedyMethod`) [@liu2022computing].
-Finally, `TensorInference.jl` leverages the latest developments in computational technology, including the highly optimized set of BLAS routines and GPU technology.
+`TensorInference.jl` is a Julia [@bezanson2017julia] library designed for performing probabilistic inference in discrete graphical models.
+It leverages the recent explosion of advances in the field of tensor networks to provide high-performance solutions for common inference tasks.
+These tasks include
+calculating: 1) the partition function or probability of evidence, 2) the marginal probability distribution over each variable given evidence, 3) the most likely assignment to all variables given evidence, and 4) the most likely assignment to the query variables after marginalizing out the remaining variables.
+The infrastructure based on tensor networks allows users to define the contraction ordering method, which is known to have a significant impact on the computational performance of these algorithms.
+A predefined set of state-of-the-art contraction ordering methods is made available to users.
+These methods include the *recursive multi-tensor contraction method* (`TreeSA`) [@kalachev2022multitensor], the *hyper-optimized tensor network contraction method* (`KaHyParBipartite`) [@gray2021hyper], the *hierarchical partitioning with dynamic slicing method* (`SABipartite`) [@pan2021simulating], and a *greedy-based memory minimization method* (`GreedyMethod`) [@liu2022computing].
+Finally, `TensorInference.jl` leverages the latest developments in computational technology, including a highly optimized set of BLAS routines and GPU technology.

 # Statement of need